 How Much Horsepower Is Too Much

-But when a brand new sports car pulls up next to you at the light –quiet and stock looking – and he takes off like a rocketship, and your loud, monster setup is gasping for mass amounts of air while standing still trying to find just a little bit of traction – that's just embarrassing.
+But when a brand new sports car pulls up next to you at the light –quiet and stock looking – and he takes off on you like a rocketship, and your loud, monster setup is gasping for mass amounts of air while standing still trying to find just a little bit of traction just seems kind of embarrassing.

 How Much Horsepower Is Just Enough

-Just like most things in life – to each is own.
+It all depends on what you are planning on doing with your vehicle.
 The perfect amount of horsepower to me would be being able to use and have fun with every bit of horsepower that I paid for.
 Sure, have there been times where I have wanted more horsepower for some of my vehicles?
 Absolutely, but I also like to eat as well.